Sean Connery: Personal life

 During the production of South Pacific in the mid-1950s, Connery dated a Jewish "dark-haired beauty with a ballerina's figure", Carol Sopel, but was warned off by her family.
 He then dated Julie Hamilton, daughter of documentary filmmaker and feminist Jill Craigie.
 Given Connery's rugged appearance and rough charm, Hamilton initially thought he was an appalling person and was not attracted to him until she saw him in a kilt, declaring him to be the most beautiful thing she had ever seen in her life.
-He also shared a mutual attraction with jazz singer Maxine Daniels, whom he met whilst working in theatre.
+He also shared a mutual attraction with jazz singer Maxine Daniels, whom he met while working in theatre.
 He made a pass at her, but she told him she was already happily married with a daughter.

-Connery was married to actress Diane Cilento from 1962 to 1973, though they separated in 1971.
-They had a son, actor Jason Joseph.
-While they were separated, Connery dated Jill St. John, Lana Wood, Carole Mallory, and Magda Konopka.
+Connery was married to the Australian actress Diane Cilento from 1962 to 1973, though they separated in 1971.
+They had a son, the actor Jason Connery.
+Connery illustrated the cover of Cilento's 1967 novel: The Manipulator.
+Connery was separated in the early 1970s when he dated Dyan Cannon, Jill St. John, Lana Wood, Carole Mallory, and Magda Konopka.
 In her 2006 autobiography, Cilento alleged that he had abused her mentally and physically during their relationship.
 Connery cancelled an appearance at the Scottish Parliament in 2006 because of controversy over his alleged support of abuse of women.
 He denied claims he told Playboy magazine in 1965, "I don't think there is anything particularly wrong in hitting a woman, though I don't recommend you do it in the same way you hit a man".
 He was also reported to have stated to Vanity Fair in 1993, "There are women who take it to the wire.
 That's what they are looking for, the ultimate confrontation.
 They want a smack".
-In 2006, Connery told The Times of London, "I don't believe that any level of abuse of women is ever justified under any circumstances.
+In 2006, Connery told The Times, "I don't believe that any level of abuse of women is ever justified under any circumstances.
 Full stop".

-Connery was married to French-Moroccan painter Micheline Roquebrune (born 4 April 1929) from 1975 until his death.
+Connery was married to the French-Moroccan painter Micheline Roquebrune (born 4 April 1929) from 1975 until his death.
 The marriage survived a well-documented affair Connery had in the late 1980s with the singer and songwriter Lynsey de Paul, which she later regretted due to his views concerning domestic violence.